 Dental implants can be used to replace anywhere from a single tooth to an entire arch of missing teeth in the upper or lower jaw.
 Find out more about dental implants, including how they work, how many teeth, they can replace, and what you can expect from the procedure from the team at Canatella Dental.
 Call us or schedule an appointment online!
-We serve patients from Metairie LA, New Orleans LA, Harahan LA, Jackson Square LA, Bella Chasse LA, St. Bernard LA, Meraux LA, Chalmette LA, Jefferson LA, River Ridge LA, and Kenner LA.
+We have 2 convenient locations to serve you in Metairie LA, and New Orleans LA!

-If you are already missing or are on the brink of losing any number of teeth teeth, you can enjoy a wonderful replacement with dental implants in New Orleans.
+If you are already missing or are on the brink of losing any number of teeth teeth, you can enjoy a wonderful replacement with dental implants.
 Most healthy adults are eligible for this comprehensive solution that can help you speak, smile, and eat with total confidence once again.

 Find out more about dental implants, including how they work, how many teeth they can replace, and what you can expect from the procedure from the team at Canatella Dental.